 Obamacare also outlaws the practice of refusing to sell insurance to those with “pre-existing conditions” or charging those people more.
 The law also outlaws insurance plan exclusions, such as refusing to cover a person’s knee if they’ve had knee problems.
 If you have survived illness or injury or have any other kind of pre-existing condition, you can buy insurance inside or outside the Marketplace.
 You cannot be turned down and you will not be charged more.

-After the close of the enrollment period, Montanans will not be able to buy individual insurance unless they have a “life event,” which starts a special enrollment period.
+Outside of open enrollment, Montanans will not be able to buy individual insurance unless they have a “life event,” which starts a special enrollment period.
 Life events include, but are not limited to:

 - Losing job-based insurance coverage;